Evarmedia/jumbly-BE/endpoints.md

 - `POST /api/admin/borrow` - admin can Borrow an item from the main inventory to a project's inventory.
 - `POST /api/transactions/return` - Return an item from a project's inventory to the main inventory.
 - `POST /api/admin/return` - admin can Return an item from a project's inventory to the main inventory.
-- `GET /api/projects/:project_id/inventory` - Retrieve the list of items in a specific project's inventory.
 ### Transaction Management
 - GET /api/transactions - Retrieve a list of all transactions (borrow/return logs).
 - GET /api/transactions/:transaction_id - Retrieve details of a specific transaction.